spatie/skeleton-js/README.md

 **Private package installation**

-This package is custom built for [Spatie](https://spatie.be) projects and is therefore not registered on packagist.
+This package is custom built for [Spatie](https://spatie.be) projects and is therefore not registered on npm.
 In order to install it via npm you have to go through out registry:

 ```bash